My son throwing a tantrum has been the one thing that makes parenting a challenge for me. You’re probably like me, wondering how to handle tantrums.

 Mary | mamarohrerspride

 I hope you find these tips useful.
-Be sure to listen to the podcast episode with Shauna were she breaks down how she has diffused tantrums over the years.
+Be sure to listen to the podcast episode with Shauna were she breaks down how to handle tantrums and prevent toddler meltdowns.

 Let me know in the comments what has worked for you to handle tantrums.